railsuser2014/openobject-doc-book-en/3/3_7/accounting_workflow.rst

 ---------------------------

 In Open ERP an invoice is considered to be paid when its accounting entries have been reconciled with the payment entries.
-If there hasn't been a reconciliation an invoice can remain in the open state until you have entered the payment.
+If there has not been a reconciliation an invoice can remain in the open state until you have entered the payment.

 .. tip::  Payment and reconciliation

-	To avoid surprises, it's important to understand the idea of reconciliation and its link with invoice payment.
+	To avoid surprises, it is important to understand the idea of reconciliation and its link with invoice payment.

-	You'll find both a :guilabel:`Reconciled` field and the :guilabel:`Paid` checkbox on an invoice.
+	You will find the :guilabel:`Paid/Reconciled` checkbox on an invoice.
-	They differ from each other only if an invoice has been paid (using reconciliation of records) but has subsequently been marked as unreconciled.
+	It is checked if The Journal Entry of the invoice have been totally reconciled with one or several Journal Entries of payment.

 .. note:: Reconciliation

-	Reconciliation links entries in an account that cancel each other out – they're reconciled to each other (sum of credits = sum of debits).
+	Reconciliation links entries in an account that cancel each other out – they are reconciled to each other (sum of credits = sum of debits).

 	This is generally applied to payments against corresponding invoices.

 Without the reconciliation process, Open ERP would be incapable of marking invoices that have been paid.
-Suppose that you've got the following situation for the Smith and Offspring customer:
+Suppose that you have got the following situation for the Smith and Offspring customer:

 * Invoice 145: 50,